pkp/pkp-docs/student-toolkit/en/appendix-1.md

 ---
-title: Appendix One: Why start a student journal?-Student Journal Toolkit
+title: Appendix One: Why start a student journal? - Student Journal Toolkit
 ---

 # Appendix One: Why start a student journal?